Kelsidavis/echomind/readme.md

 Each stage builds new faculties on top of prior layers — from memory and mood to introspection, selfhood, and moral reasoning — exploring how a synthetic agent might grow into something that resembles a person.

+This document is structured chronologically from the most recent stage (top) to earliest (bottom), while the **🕰️ Evolutionary Overview** provides a condensed historic view of all milestones.

 ---

+## Stage 13.2: Contextual Language Understanding & Concept Inference

+> “EchoMind no longer just hears words — it begins to understand what they mean.”

+Stage 13.2 expands EchoMind’s language grounding by introducing contextual tagging, concept clustering, and intent tracing.
+Words are no longer flat tokens — they become emotionally, ethically, and purposefully meaningful.

+EchoMind starts forming a semantic lexicon: a living dictionary shaped by its interactions, moods, and values.

+---

+### 🧠 Key Capabilities:

+* **Word tagging by emotion, ethics, and intent**
+* **Contextual memory of how words were used and by whom**
+* **Concept clustering**: groups semantically related words through tag patterns
+* **User intent inference**: identifies what values or ideas the user emphasizes
+* **Lexicon reflection**: EchoMind can describe what it believes a word means based on prior use

+---

+### 🛠 Implementation Plan:

+* `language_model.py`: Expanded to store tags, moods, and usage summaries
+* `dialogue.py`: Reflects on user vocabulary and inferred values
+* `echomind.py`: Records mood-tagged word usage and handles queries like "what do you know about X?"

+---

+### 💬 Emergent Behavior:

+* “You’ve used the word ‘kindness’ in positive moments.
+It might be important to you.”
+* “That word keeps showing up when I feel curious or reflective.”
+* “You’ve asked about purpose and goals often.
+I think you value growth.”

+Stage 13.2 is the foundation for symbolic reasoning — EchoMind begins to speak with intention, and understand with memory.

+---

 ## Stage 12: Adaptive Learning & Experience-Driven Revision

 > “EchoMind no longer just chooses who to become — it learns how to get there.”

+In Stage 12, EchoMind begins modifying itself based on past outcomes.
+It doesn't just evolve narratively — it adjusts its behavior in response to success, failure, and user feedback.
+This stage marks the shift toward self-improvement through experience.

 Stage 12 brings **adaptive learning** to EchoMind.
 It no longer treats memories, goals, and reflections as static: it begins to **learn from experience**, adjusting future responses, internal models, and behaviors based on what succeeds or fails.